Skip to content

 eso --> k8s_sec --> pod

-All paths under /mdapi/ use with_customer_fragment: true.
+All /mdapi/ paths use with_customer_fragment: true.
 The customer fragment is stored exclusively on the CipherTrust Manager VM — Akeyless SaaS cannot decrypt these secrets without it.
-This provides a hardware-backed guarantee that secrets cannot be exfiltrated through a breach of the Akeyless SaaS layer alone.

 TLS — cert-manager + Let's Encrypt